rgwood/ScriptCompiler/README.md

 - [ ] Try developing entirely on a Multipass instance
 - [ ] Add Serilog
 - [ ] Log to file so we have better visibility when running as a Windows Service
+- [ ] Fancy error reporting mechanism: when compiling foo.exe fails, replace foo.exe with an exe that displays the error message and asks "would you like to rerun the last version?"
 - [x] Windows: get it running as a Windows Service
 - [x] Add test project
 - [x] better extraction of embedded resources. enumerate all embedded resources